-Target type: category & Metric (target numerator if reporting an intensity target)

-Energy consumption or efficiency MWh

-Target denominator (intensity targets only)

-square meter

-Figure or percentage in base year

-Figure or percentage in target year

-Figure or percentage in reporting year

-Is this target part of an emissions target?
+Target reference number Oth 2 Year target was set 2019 Target coverage Company-wide Target type: absolute or intensity Intensity Target type: category & Metric (target numerator if reporting an intensity target) Energy consumption or efficiency MWh Target denominator (intensity targets only) square meter Base year 2019 Figure or percentage in base year 0.150262 Target year 2020 Figure or percentage in target year 0.147257 Figure or percentage in reporting year 0.159152 % of target achieved [auto-calculated] -5.917191Target status in reporting year Expired Is this target part of an emissions target?
 We aim to reduce our emissions by decreasing our use of electricity energy, which is the main source of our GHG emissions in our inventory.
 Therefore, we drive continuous energy efficiency projects in our HQ and branch buildings.
 In addition to them, we are raising the awareness for behavioral change by training and communication activities.
 Consequently, yes, it is a part of an emission reduction target.
 Is this target part of an overarching initiative?
 No, it's not part of an overarching initiative

 We aim to reduce our use of electricity energy through continuous energy efficiency projects driven in our HQ and branch buildings.
 In addition to them, we are raising the awareness for behavioral change by training and communication activities.
-We have many opportunities to increase the energy efficiency and reduce the use of electricity energy particularly at our branches, which are located over 900 offices.
-Surface area of our branches is 467,412.22 m2 in 2019.
-Our target is to reduce the electricity energy use (MWh) per surface area (square meter) of our branches intensity figure from 0.150262 MWh/m2 to 0.147257 MWh/m2, which is 2% in 2020.
+We implemented many projects to increase the energy efficiency and reduce the use of electricity energy particularly at our all branches, which are located over 900 offices.
+Surface area of our branches in 2019 was 467,412.22 m2 and our target was to reduce the electricity energy use (MWh) per surface area (square meter) of our branches intensity figure from 0.150262 MWh/m2 to 0.147257 MWh/m2, which is 2% in 2020.